NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/IVD. Automatic Learning and Enforcement of Authorization Rules in Online Social Networks.md

 - database *reads* are therefore several orders of magnitude more frequent than *writes*
 - for this reasons, IVD focuses on *write* operations on a graph database

+**Identification of invariant (Invariant Learning phase)** IVD uses an unsupervised learning process to infer invariants:
+- The process is based on ==observing the normal behavior== of the social network, in particular the database *writes* resulting from requests from legitimate users or testers
+- IVD intercepts requests between the OSN and its database

+**Request Sampler**
+Samples a (configurable) number of requests for each "invariant category" (defined by endpoints, entity types, and operation).
+Records the request and local and global property values ​​at the time of the database request.
+Samplers are distributed and stateless, but synchronize sample rates.
+An external component periodically adjusts sample rates.

+**Invariant Inference Engine**
+The invariant inference engine looks for patterns in the data logged by the request sampler, by working offline.
+It breaks down logs by invariant category and analyzes each category separately:
+- identifies sets of local and global properties that are always the same (equality invariants) or associations that always exist between related objects (association existence invariants) across all requests sampled for a given category
+- The inference process is autonomous and resilient to workload changes or temporary failures

+**Invariant Checker**
+The invariant checker sits between a client and the database system, similarly to the request sampler.
+It runs synchronously on all database requests.
+For each database request:
+- it retrieves the endpoint that made the request and the involved entity types to determine the invariant category for the request
+- it then uses the category to get all relevant invariant predicates.
+The predicates are evaluated and any violations are logged
+- if a ratified invariant is violated, the database request gets aborted and an application exception is thrown

 ## Evaluation

+IVD was deployed at Facebook in 2015 and has since detected several critical vulnerabilities that have since been fixed
+- average overhead of 1-2 milliseconds

 ## Limits

+Few false negatives were found:
+- IVD was not able to report a bug that allowed a user could delete a video posted by other users.
+Not enough data were available for the model to learn the right invariants in this scenario
+- Too complex invariants are difficult to detect

 ---
 #### References